Ireland's Cliffs of Moher

-The cliffs span nearly five miles of the Irish coast and offers beautiful glimpses of many of Ireland's famed tourist spots.
+The cliffs span nearly five miles of the Irish coast and offer beautiful glimpses of many of Ireland's famed tourist spots.

 The View from the Cliffs

 On a clear day, visitors can look out into the Galway Bay and see the Aran Islands (Oileáin Árann) off in the distance.

 The Twelve Bens mountain range (Na Beanna Beola), located in Connemara, can also be seen from here.
 If you wish to see a great view of the Aran Islands and the Twelve Bens, head off to O'Brien's Tower (and the immediate area) as this is the highest area of the cliffs.

 The view of the cliffs themselves is absolutely stunning with the steep limestone and shale rock face and beautiful green moss growing in small crags.
 The top of the cliffs, where visitors can walk around, offers views of sections of the cliffside and is a great place to (carefully) watch an Atlantic storm roll in.

-The hidden secret of the cliffs hold is the huge Atlantic Puffin population as well as small populations of other cliff nesting birds.
-In order to protect the large number of bird colonies here, the European Union designated a large area of the cliffs as a Special Protection Area and a Refuge for Fauna.
+The hidden secret of the cliffs hold is the huge Atlantic Puffin population as well as small populations of other cliff-nesting birds.
+In order to protect the numerous bird colonies here, the European Union designated a large area of the cliffs as a Special Protection Area and a Refuge for Fauna.

 The Cliffs of Moher Visitor Experience

-The Cliffs of Moher Visitor Experience was created in 2007 in order to accommodate the large number of tourists that visit the area.
+The Cliffs of Moher Visitor Experience was created in 2007 in order to accommodate the tourists that visit the area.
 The Visitor Experience allows visitors to learn about the origin of the cliffs and learn about the area's wildlife.